 - If selected to exhibit at The Winter Park Sidewalk Art Festival™, I authorize use of the images submitted with my application or duplicates thereof for Festival publicity or documentation.

-- An application in ZAPP is a commitment to show in my selected category and to abide by the Festival rules.
+- A confirmed application in ZAPP is a commitment to show in my selected category (categories) and to abide by the Festival rules.

 - The Winter Park Sidewalk Art Festival™ reserves the right to make final interpretation of all rules.